Nathandloria/CS-200-Final-Project/README.md

-Credit to Charles Misback (@clmisback) && Declan Casey (@declanjcasey) for assistance in the project implementation.
+Credit to Charles Misback ( @clmisback ) && Declan Casey ( @declanjcasey ) for assistance in the project implementation.

+My main contribution was implementng `Calculator.c`.